- Reduce debt in 24-48 months

 National Debt Relief provides a highly strategic debt settlement process when settling your debt.
 Like other debt settlement companies, they require you to make monthly payments into an FDIC-insured account that is separate from your usual personal checking or savings account.

 Then, they advise you to stop making any payments to your creditor and avoid communicating with them at all.

 Even if you receive aggressive phone calls or letters, they advise you to ignore them.
-After 90 to 180 days, the accounts should be charged off, meaning the creditor has taken your debt as a tax write off.
+After 90 to 180 days, the accounts should be charged off, meaning the creditor has taken your debt as a tax write-off.

 At that point, National Debt Relief works with your creditors on your behalf.
-They’ll provide evidence that you’re unable to make the payments and also indicate that you’re willing to negotiate a settlement.
+They’ll provide evidence that you’re unable to make the payments and indicate that you’re willing to negotiate a settlement.

 Next, the creditor will likely perform their own due diligence on your payment history to your other creditors.
 Since you haven’t been paying your other debts, the creditor can only assume that you’re unable to make your payments.

 They will then provide a settlement opportunity, which they’ll be more likely to accept with all the new information they’ve acquired.

 Depending on how much the settlement amount is for, they will release the appropriate amount of funds to the creditor.
 Most clients who stay in the National Debt Relief program and reach a settlement save about 50% before fees and 30%, including fees paid to National Debt Relief.
 The programs typically last between two and four years.

 There are a few requirements you must meet to qualify to receive assistance from National Debt Relief.
 First, you must have at least $7,500 in unsecured debt.
-It can be credit card debt, department store cards, medical bills, personal loans, credit unions, and collections accounts.
+Unsecured debts include credit card debt, department store cards, medical bills, personal loans, credit unions, and collections accounts.

 In some instances, National Debt Relief may be able to help settle debts related to secured debts or private student loans.